Skip to content

 • changing code manually without telling Xen

-After the first working version is created, backtest the robot and confirm that entries, exits, and risk limits match your expectations.
-Test on historical data before considering any demo or live testing.
+After the first working version is created, build the cBot, backtest it, and confirm that entries, exits, position sizing, and risk management behave exactly as expected.
+Test each new feature before adding another.

-Once the baseline is stable, you can add improvements in small steps, such as session filters, trailing logic, additional confirmations, or alerts.
+Once the baseline is stable, continue improving the project with small, focused requests such as adding session filters, trailing stops, additional confirmations, alerts, or trade management features.